mastersign/odec/doc/specification.md

 *Figure 7: Structure of an owner*

-As described in section "The Owner", the owner is an institute and/or person responsible for the initialization or extension of a container.
+As described in section [The Owner](#the-owner), the owner is an institute and/or person responsible for the initialization or extension of a container.
 The owner is identified by an institute name, an operator name, and an email address.
 The email address can also be used to contact the owner.
 Additionally, contact information as postal address can be given.
 Optional, the owner can be associated with a role, e.g. to support role-based access control.
 Every owner needs a certificate, which can be part of a PKI.